• Home

 Instructions

-• Using a cast iron skillet, add the 1 ½ cup small quartered potatoes, ⅓ cup carrots, 1 tablespoon olive oil, salt, pepper, and toss evenly to distribute.
+• Begin the recipe by preheating the oven to400°F. Using a cast iron skillet, add the 1 ½ cups quartered potatoes, ⅓ cup carrots, 1 tablespoon olive oil, ½ teaspoon salt, and ¼ teaspoon ground black pepper.
+Toss evenly to distribute and spread evenly on the bottom of the skillet.

-• In a small shallow dish, stir together the 2 teaspoons brown sugar, 1 teaspoon garlic powder, 1 teaspoon thyme, ½ teaspoon paprika, and ½ teaspoon sea salt.
-Set aside.
+• In a small shallow dish, stir together the 2 teaspoons brown sugar, 1 teaspoon garlic powder, 1 teaspoon fresh thyme, ½ teaspoon paprika, and ½ teaspoon salt.
+Set the spice mixture aside.

-• Rub each chicken thigh with a quarter of the butter and then rub in the spice mixture until all are evenly coated on all sides.
+• Rub each of the 4 chicken thighs all over (including underneath the skin if you prefer) with ¼ of the 1 tablespoon of butter and then generously rub in the spice mixture until all are evenly coated on all sides.

 • Place on top of the vegetables in the cast iron skillet.
-Continue the process with each piece of chicken thigh.
+Continue the process with each piece of chicken thigh until finished.
+If you have any leftover spice mixture, simply sprinkle it evenly over the top of the chicken and vegetables.

-• Place in the oven to bake for 25 to 30 minutes, until the chicken is cooked thoroughly and the vegetables are fork tender.
+• Place the chicken and vegetables in the oven to bake for about 25 to 30 minutes, until the chicken is cooked thoroughly (internal temperature reaches 165 degrees F.) and the vegetables are fork-tender.

-• Carefully remove from the oven and allow it to sit for 5 minutes before serving.
+• Carefully remove the roasted chicken thighs from the oven and allow it to rest for about 5 minutes before serving.
 Enjoy!

 Notes